-A benefit will be paid if a covered person incurs eligible charges for drugs, medicines and supplies described in section C. while covered for this coverage.
+After satisfaction of the deductible (shown in the Summary of Coverages), a benefit will be paid if a covered person incurs eligible charges for drugs, medicines and supplies described in section C. while covered for this coverage.
 A charge is considered to be incurred on the date of the purchase for which the charge is made.

-For all eligible charges, benefits will be equal to the covered percentage shown in the Summary of Coverages.
+For all eligible charges, benefits will be equal to the covered percentage (shown in the Summary of Coverages) once the deductible has been satisfied.
 Benefits for drug claims submitted through the pharmacy benefits manager's electronic claims system will be issued to the pharmacy benefits manager.